TobleMiner/isdown/README.md

 Python 3

-isdown <name of an online service>
+isdown &lt;name of an online service&gt;